◷ Reading Time: 2 minutes

 The discrimination network is a graph that is built based on single or multi-dimensional constant values of a decision table’s conditions to improve the rules execution speed.

-Discriminator column is available on Decision Table condition’s column.
-It can be true/false when it is set to true, that condition will be contributing in the discrimination network.
+The discriminator column is available on the Decision Table condition’s column.
+It can be true/false when it is set to true, that condition will be contributing to the discrimination network.

 - Decision Table (multi or single hit policy)